wnsparrow/ledger-app/README.md

 # Ledger Application

 Hello!
 My name is Will Sparrow and these instructions will show you how to run my application.
-Please message me if you have any questions.
+Please message me if you have questions.

 ## Prerequisites
 * Python